intelowlproject/IntelOwl/.github/pull_request_template.md

 - [ ] `Black` gave 0 errors.
 - [ ] `Flake` gave 0 errors.
 - [ ] I squashed the commits into a single one.

+### please follow these rules
+- If your changes decrease the overall tests coverage (you will know after the Codecov CI job is done), you should add the required tests to fix the problem
+- Everytime you make changes to the PR and you think the work is done, you should explicitly ask for a review

 # Real World Example

 Please delete if the PR is for bug fixing.
-Otherwise, please provide a screenshot of the results and the resulting raw json, allowing to understand how the analyzer works.
+Otherwise, please provide the resulting raw JSON of a finished analysis (and, if you like, a screenshot of the results).
+This is to allow the maintainers to understand how the analyzer works.